Mexican American Studies

 Spanish students Maren Barger, Miriam Hernandez, Diana Keever, Samuel Kloeckner, Carlos Montes Mujica, and Monica Perez Nunez were recognized on April 14th for excellence in their program.
 Congratulations!
 View the event program.
 See all the event photos.

-The College of Humanities and Social Sciences and the Hispanic Studies Department recognized outstanding undergraduates on April 8, 2018.
+The College of Humanities and Social Sciences and the Mexican American Studies Department recognized outstanding undergraduates on April 8, 2018.

 The Life and Times of Dr. Martin Candelaria